rypark/dvr/README.md

   describe 'API responses' do

     it 'returns expected responses' do
+      # Will follow and verify all links recursively
-      verify_dvr 'root', url: '/'
+      verify_all_dvr 'root', url: '/'
-      verify_dvr 'some_form', url: '/some-form'
-      # ...continue through all routes
     end

   end

   describe 'Actions' do

-    it 'returns expected responses' do
+    it 'post_to_some_form' do
       verify_dvr 'post-to-some-form',
                  url: '/post-to-some-form',
                  params: {'id' => 1},
                  method: :post
+    end

+    it 'get_something' do
+      verify_dvr 'get_something',
+                 url: '/get_something'
+    end

     # ...continue through all actions
   end

 end

-end
 ```

+## Verifying Content

+By default, `verify_dvr` will only check that all keys remain unchanged.
+If you are testing, say, a form, and need to ensure that the entirety of the content is unchanged, pass the `verify_content: true` option.

+In most cases this is unnecessary with `verify_all_dvr`, as it will automatically verify_content any time it encounters a form.